jesse-ai/docs/docs/strategies/entering-and-exiting.md

 ## update_position()
-Assuming that there's an open position, this method is used to update exit points, or to add to the size of the position if needed.
+Assuming that there's an open position, this method is used to update exit points or to add to the size of the position if needed.

 Example of exiting the trade by implementing a trailing stop for take-profit:
 ```py